 4. Don’t start the discussion with your money request.
 Instead, open the discussion by letting your parents know your wedding planning and execution progress.
 Tell them what you have already done and made deposits or full payments for.
 It is expected that before you ask someone to do something for you, you should have done a significant amount of the plans.

 6. Don’t go asking if you’re broke.
+Have some of the wedding money yourself.
 Let your parents know how much of the budget you already have saved up.
 Don’t ask your parents to pay for your entire wedding budget – it’s your wedding, it’s yours to pay for – other people can choose to or not choose to contribute financially to your wedding.

 7. Let them know how much of your wedding budget you have saved for.
 Your parents expect you to take responsibility for your wedding expenses, even if they want to help you.
 Afterall, it’s your own wedding.
 So, ensure to have already saved up for a wedding that you can afford, in case you don’t get any financial assistance from your parents.